HuttleyLab/MutationDiseq/README.md

 # mdeq: a tool for analysing mutation disequilibrium

 A manuscript describing the methods will be made available as a preprint soon.
+Associated analyses are [here](https://github.com/HuttleyLab/MutationDiseqAnalysis).

 ## Installation